-On February 1, an appeal was filed, which will be resolved by the Free Trade Court within 8 to 12 months.
+On February 1, 2019, an appeal was filed, which will be resolved by the Free Trade Court during the second half of 2020.
 If the appeal decision is not favorable (which is to be expected, given that the decision is made by the same entity that sanctioned it), the demands would be filed before the contentious jurisdiction against the resolution that imposed the sanction.
 This process will take approximately 5 years.